cuulee/pg-core/README.md

 * Completely removed - `pg.native`, only javascript implementation is supported;
 * Supported environments: Node JS 0.10 - 5.x, PostgreSQL 9.x
+* The library is being refactored for ES6 compliance
 * All dependencies are kept up-to-date, no use of obsolete packages;
 * All tests were removed initially (see further notes)